 - From a private seller

-- In part exchage
+- In part exchange

 - At trade price

-How is the value of a used car worked out?
+How is the value actually worked out?

 - The make and model